Shirley, Southampton: History

+The Lower Palaeolithic is represented at Shirley, a small number of Acheulian hand-axes and associated implements have been found.
+Other finds include an adze head from the Neolithic.

 The place-name Shirley commonly means "bright clearing", from the Old English very similarly pronounced scir (bright) and leah (cleared land in a wood).
 Shirley is recorded as a manor with a mill in the Domesday Book; the mill standing to the west of the present Romsey Road/Winchester Road junction, at the confluence of the Hollybrook and Tanner's Brook streams.
 Shirley Mill had three large ponds, to the north of Winchester Road.
 One of the three mill ponds remains today, accessed by following the Lordswood Greenway.

 In 1228, Nicholas de Sirlie, lord of Shirley, surrendered rights to Southampton Common in return for a small payment and the agreement that the Burgesses of Southampton had no rights of common over the land that would later become Shirley Common.
 In the nineteenth century an iron works was built, which was converted into a brewery in 1880 and subsequently into a laundry at the beginning of the 20th century.
 The laundry was owned by Royal Mail and used to service the mail ships visiting Southampton.

 The stream from the mill crossed over the Romsey Road until it was culverted under the major traffic junction which stands there, and continues to the Test to the east of modern Tebourba Way, open in parts and culverted in others.
 A second mill was built at what is now the junction of Oakley Road and Tebourba Way.
 This site was later a paint factory known as Atlantic Works and mill buildings survive in commercial use on both sides of Oakley road astride the old mill leat.

 The district grew rapidly in the 1830s following the enclosure of Shirley Common.
 The Hampshire Chronicle announced in April 1830 that "Several elegant villas are about to be erected on Shirley Common".
 On the 28 November 1830 in the context of the Swing riots there was a non violent protest in Shirley and Millbrook by labourers demanding increased wages.
 The parish church was built in 1836.
 A council estate was built in the 1960s to replace relatively dense terraced housing.

+Shirley was formerly a chapelry in the parish of Milbrook, on 31 December 1894 Shirley became a separate civil parish, on 31 March 1912 the parish was abolished to form Southampton.
+In 1911 the parish had a population of 33,161.
+It is now in the unparished area of Southampton.